salamon/pomocus-py/README.md

 Pomocus is yet another Pomodoro Focus Timer, built with Python and `tkinter`.

-Why should you use it?
-I don't know, but it's free, open source and I like it.
-It's also simple, just the time and its settings.
+Why should you use this and not others?
+I don't know, but it's free, open source and simple.
+It's just the timer and its settings.
+No internet connection required, no ads, no tracking, no data collection, no third-party dependencies.
+The only extra are the themes to avoid the eternal light vs dark war.

+> *Disclaimer*: I made this project to test different AI Agents and GitHub Actions with crossplatform PyInstaller.
+It was interesting to see how a few hours of work with AI can yield a working/deployed proof of concept.
+Of course, despite my efforts to fix/refactor allucinations, the code can be further improved before production/official release.
+IMO, this might be the best usage for AI: create a functional POC and then revise/improve it manually (human has the final answer)

 ## Download